 - Feeling fuller after eating smaller portions

-These changes usually happen before you see a change on the scale, but they’re a clear sign that the medication is working.
+These changes usually begin to appear within several days to 2 weeks, often before you see a change on the scale.
+Because Ozempic is taken weekly and doses increase gradually, its full metabolic effects typically build over several weeks of treatment.
 You may also notice mild side effects like nausea or bloating as your body adjusts.

 This is also the point where blood sugar levels typically begin to improve if you’re using Ozempic to help manage type 2 diabetes or insulin resistance.
-Your doctor may make small adjustments to your dosage or lifestyle plan based on your response.
+I may make small adjustments to your dosage or lifestyle plan based on your response.

-By month four, patients are typically on a maintenance dose and have a clear understanding of how their body responds.
+By month 4, patients are typically on a maintenance dose and have a clear understanding of how their body responds.
 With consistent follow-up and support, long-term success becomes more attainable.

 Optimizing Your Semaglutide Dose for Smooth Progress